Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Challenges

 \section{Challenges}

-With the rapid growth and spread of COVID-19 globally, researchers have confronted many serious challenges in designing and implementing CADS to diagnose and predict the disease.
+With the rapid growth and spread of COVID-19 globally, researchers have confronted many serious challenges in designing and implementing CADS to diagnose and also forecast the spread of the disease.
 The most significant challenges associated with COVID-19 are data availability, DL networks architecture fixing, and hardware resources.
 Lack of availability of a huge public database comprising X-ray and CT images is the first challenge.
 Due to the limited number of patient data, many researchers have used pre-trained networks such as GoogLeNet and AlexNet.
-Nevertheless, the number of studies conducted on forecasting is limited as it requires a vast database.
+Nevertheless, the number of studies conducted on forecasting is limited as it also requires a vast database.

 One of the problems of employing pre-trained networks is that these models are often trained on the ImageNet database, which is entirely different from medical images.
 Hence, implementing efficient CADS to accurately and swiftly diagnose COVID-19 from X-Ray or CT images is still a challenging work.
 Physicians are not just convinced with X-ray or CT-scan images of patients to accurately diagnose COVID-19; they may use both modalities simultaneously.
-However, complete and comprehensive databases of the X-ray and CT-scan hybrid modalities for CADS research and implementation have not been provided for researchers' in the machine learning scope.
+However, complete and comprehensive databases of the X-ray and CT-scan hybrid modalities for CADS research and implementation have not been provided for researchers in the machine learning scope.
 For this reason, researchers combine different X-ray and CT-Scan datasets from various datasets, which may disrupt network training.
 Yielding the combined X-Ray and CT-Scan datasets pave the path to help quickly identify COVID-19 alongside DL networks.
 The third challenge in the data section is the non-reporting of phenotypic information, such as age and gender.
 The utilization of this information can amend and enhance the performance of DL algorithms.